juxt/astro-website/src/pages/blog/maven-central.md

 What we know as _Maven Central_ is in fact a network of repositories, all sync'd into one entry point at <https://repo1.maven.org/maven2>.
-Larger organisations often have their own public repositories that are mirrored here - we'll be deploying to the [_Open Source Software Repository Hosting_](https://central.sonatype.org/publish/) (OSSRH) service.
+Larger organizations often have their own public repositories that are mirrored here - we'll be deploying to the [_Open Source Software Repository Hosting_](https://central.sonatype.org/publish/) (OSSRH) service.